nianlonggu/MemSum/README.md

 # MemSum
 Code for ACL 2022 paper: [MemSum: Extractive Summarization of Long Documents Using Multi-Step Episodic Markov Decision Processes](https://aclanthology.org/2022.acl-long.450/).

+# Update 18-10-2022

+Added the instruction on how to process training / validation / test set of custom data and step-by-step intro on how to train and test the model.

+We provided a google colab notebook:

 # Update 28-07-2022

 1. Uploaded processed datasets used in this paper: